CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab-Instructions.md

 ##  5. Validate Lab Progress

-We can validate the lab step by step, which will help in reviewing that whether steps are performed correctly or not.
+Once you complete the exercise, you can use this feature to validate and make sure exercise is performed correctly.

 1. **Lab Validation:** This tab will have all the exercises listed for the validation.